7 Types of Data Breaches and How to Prevent Them

-These days data breaches are as common as such natural events as rain and snow.
+These days data breaches are as common as natural events like rain and snow.
 Every week you hear a story about it.
-The result is all the same - databases hacked and exposed.
+The result is all the same – databases hacked and exposed.

 The consequences of company data breaches are pretty dire.

 - Sometimes it is the company’s reputation that suffers.

 - Other times, the breach results in product shut down, as happened with Google+ when the news broke that there were some critical security issues.